IB-homogeneous graphs: Introduction

+The present paper follows the same trend, and started as a case study to determine the analogue of \Fraisse's theorem for IB-homogeneous structures.
+In addition to yielding the IB-analogue of the Lachlan-Woodrow theorem, which we present here, the ideas from Section \ref{sec:represented} have been adapted to the general relational case and helped us to identify and prove analogues of \Fraisse's theorem for IB- and IM-homogeneous structures (\cite{arandaimfr}, in preparation).

+Our focus in this paper is on countably infinite IB-homogeneous simple undirected graphs, that is, countable graphs $G$ for which every isomorphism between finite induced subgraphs is a restriction of a bijective endomorphism $G\to G$ (a \emph{bimorphism} of $G$).

-So far a full classification of homomorphism-homogeneous graphs has eluded us.
-The present paper is part of an effort to produce such a classification.
-At this point, we know the partial order of morphism extension classes of countable graphs and countable connected graphs (figure \ref{fig:extclassesgraphs}).
-We also know all the graphs in HI, IA (the Lachlan-Woodrow theorem, \cite{LachlanWoodrow:1980}), MI, and MB (see \cite{aranda2019independence}).
-In this paper, we extend this partial classification to include IB-homogeneous graphs up to bi\-morphism-equiva\-lence (Theorem \ref{thm:ibclass}).
+So far a full classification of countable homomorphism-homogeneous graphs has eluded us.
+The present paper fills one of the many gaps in that classification project.
+At this point, we know the partial order of morphism-extension classes of countable graphs and countable connected graphs (Figure \ref{fig:extclassesgraphs}, proof in \cite{aranda2020poset}), as well as classifications of countable graphs for HI (only $K_\omega$), IA (the Lachlan-Woodrow theorem, included below as Theorem \ref{thm:lw} \cite{LachlanWoodrow:1980}), MI ($K_\omega$ and its complement), and MB (see \cite{ARANDA2020103063}).
+In this paper, we extend this partial classification to include IB-homogeneous graphs (Theorem \ref{thm:ibclass}).

+The general structure of the proof is as follows: in Section \ref{sec:represented} we introduce \emph{represented monomorphisms} and show that in an IB-homogeneous structure $M$ these form the largest family of monomorphisms between finite substructures that are restrictions of bimorphisms of $M$.
+In Section \ref{sec:graphs} we apply what we learned in Section \ref{sec:represented} to graphs, and prove that an IB-homogeneous graph that represents the monomorphism mapping a nonedge to an edge is MB-homogeneous.
+The other option, where an IB-homogeneous graph does not represent that monomorphism, implies ultrahomogeneity.
+Since we have classifications for MB-homogeneous graphs and ultrahomogeneous graphs, this completes the classification of MB-homogeneous graphs.